oliver-moran/mediawiki/README.md

         console.log(response.query.userinfo);
     });

-Or you can use one of the in-built functions to make a call like this:
+Or, you can use one of the pre-baked functions to make the same call like this:

     bot.userinfo().complete(function (userinfo) {
         console.log(userinfo);
     });

-Multiple requests will be queued and executed in order.
+See the include example (`examples/example.js`) for further examples.

 Settings
 --------

 A bot can have the following settings:

- - `endpoint` The location of the MediaWiki API.
-Default: http://en.wikipedia.org:80/w/api.php
+ - `endpoint` The location of the target MediaWiki API.
+Default: "http://en.wikipedia.org:80/w/api.php".
  - `rate` The number of miliseconds to wait between making API requests.
 Default: 6 seconds.
- - `userAgent`: The user agent to use for the bot.
-Default: "MediaWiki/x.y.z; Node/x.y.z; <https://github.com/oliver-moran/mediawiki>"
+ - `userAgent`: The user agent to use with the bot.
+Default: "MediaWiki/x.y.z; Node/x.y.z; <https://github.com/oliver-moran/mediawiki>".
  - `byeline`: A string to append to every edit summary.
-Default: "(using the MediaWiki module for Node.js)"
+Default: "(using the MediaWiki module for Node.js)".

 These can be set like this: